turris-cz/user-docs/docs/hw/mox/addons.md

 transfer speeds 5 GHz up to 866 Mbps / 2.4 GHz up to 300 Mbps.
 Currently does not support 802.1x.

+Most suitable to easily cover last few remaining clients that can't do 5 GHz yet.

 ## Wi-Fi (mPCIe)

 The MOX Wi-Fi add-on (mPCIe) is significantly faster than SDIO and is the